 How to get a programme on BCB Radio

-You have an idea for a programme that you want to broadcast on BCB.
-So how do you go about it?
+BCB has an open system of programme proposals.
+So if you have an idea for a programme that you want to broadcast on BCB, how do you go about it?

 Developing your idea

 Have a look at the schedule –how does your idea fit with the existing BCB Broadcast schedule?
 Does it add something new?
 Does it complement other programming?
-You might want to discuss your idea with the other volunteers, BCB staff and the Broadcast Manager.
+It might be helpful to talk about your idea with other BCB volunteers, staff members or with the Broadcast Manager.

 Programme proposal